LiorSinai/liorsinai.github.io/_posts/2021-12-06-quaternion-4-interpolation.md

 ## Conclusion

-If you've made it this far, thank you for following me along this journey.

-I hope you've enjoyed this dive into the fascinating mathematics of quaternions.
+Thank you for following me along this journey into the fascinating mathematics of quaternions.
+I hope you've enjoyed it and are fully comfortable with using them in animations now.

+Please explore the references in [part 1][refs] for more information.

+[refs]:{{ "mathematics/2021/11/05/quaternion-1-intro#references" | relative_url }}

 ---